i OECD developments

 1 Emily Deane is STEP technical counsel.

-2 'International Standards on Combating Money Laundering and the Financing of Terrorism & Proliferation', Financial Action Task Force, Paris, 2012, http://www.fatf-gafi.org/publications/fatfrecommendations/documents/fatf-recommendations.html.
-Access date 24 July 2013.
+2 'International Standards on Combating Money Laundering and the Financing of Terrorism & Proliferation', Financial Action Task Force, Paris, 2012, www.fatf-gafi.org/publications/fatfrecommendations/documents/fatf-recommendations.html.
+Date last accessed, 24 July 2013.

 3 Designated non-financial businesses and professions.